tituschewxj/tp/docs/UserGuide.md

 <box type="warning" light>

+**Autocomplete is omitted on week number.**

-**Autocomplete does not work on week number.** This is because `WEEK` is at most two digits, so it is much faster just typing out the number.
+Autocomplete does not work for week number, because `WEEK` is at most two digits, so it is much faster just typing out the number.
 </box>

 <box type="tip" light>